|

 definition of the argument.
 That should not be defined now,

-??
+since the argument is not used uninitialized. ??
 Is setting the subcode really necessary ??

 Declare local variables needed in CHILD_CFUN.